DanielYKPan/date-time-picker/README.md

 **This package supports Angular 4**

 ## Updates
-* Reconstruct the package folder.
-(If you using SystemJS, please follow the instruction below).
-* Update to use Angular 4.1
+* Add classes **picker-day-today**, **picker-day-selected**, **picker-month-current**, **picker-year-current**, close [#42].
-* Add locales('lt','ro','ru').
+* Add locale 'fr', closes [#43].
+* **[position]=" 'bottom' "** --- Set the picker position in dropdown mode.
+This position means the picker would appear on the bottom ('top', 'left' or 'right') of the your input box.
+  Default is 'bottom'.
+The options choice could be 'top', 'bottom', 'left', 'right'.
+(The default value is 'bottom').
+* **[positionOffset]=" '0%' "** --- Set the picker position offset in dropdown mode, closes [#43].
+      When you set your position to 'top' or 'bottom', the positionOffset is the percentage of your input box height.
+      When you set your position to 'right' or 'left', the positionOffset is the percentage of your input box width.
+      The value could be minus like '-10%'.
+      (The default value is '0%').
+* fix picker dropdown mode height in mobile device, closes [#45].
 * Get locale working in the whole picker.
-Words not from MomentJS in the picker now are also translated.('de', 'en', 'lt', 'ro', 'ru', 'zh_CN', 'zh_HK', 'zh_TW').
+Words not from MomentJS in the picker now are also translated.('de', 'en', 'fr', 'lt', 'ro', 'ru', 'zh_CN', 'zh_HK', 'zh_TW').
    If the locale you are using is not working, please open an issue and help me to build that locale library.
 * This npm package now rename to [ng-pick-datetime](https://www.npmjs.com/package/ng-pick-datetime), this is because this package now support angular 4.
 The previous package was named [ng2-date-time-picker](https://www.npmjs.com/package/ng2-date-time-picker).